wp-plugins/source-redirect-site/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0

-Source Redirect Site for WordPress redirects your site before loading any site content based on the specific source device, browser (mobile or standard), global location and also US State.
-Some features only available on the Pro Version
+Source Redirect Site for WordPress redirects your site based on the specific source hardware device, browser type, global location and also US State.

 == Description ==